OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/disc/trending.md

 ---
 title: trending
-description: The 'Trending' page provides the latest news articles sourced from Seeking Alpha.
+description: "The 'Trending' page provides the latest news articles sourced from Seeking" Alpha.
 Users can access articles by ID, limit the number of articles displayed, and filter by start date.
 keywords: